kimpenn/PIVOT/README.md

 ## Citation

-* Qin Zhu, Stephen A Fisher, Hannah Dueck, Sarah Middleton, Mugdha Khaladkar, Junhyong Kim.
-PIVOT: Platform for Interactive Analysis and Visualization of Transcriptomics Data (Preprint) bioRxiv 053348; doi: http://dx.doi.org/10.1101/053348
+* Zhu, Q., Fisher, S. A., Dueck, H., Middleton, S., Khaladkar, M., & Kim, J. (2018).
+PIVOT: platform for interactive analysis and visualization of transcriptomics data.
+BMC bioinformatics, 19(1), 6.

 * For specific analysis, please check the citation listed in the module.